cifkao/ismir2019-music-style-translation/README.md

 > Ondřej Cífka, Umut Şimşekli, Gaël Richard.
 “Supervised Symbolic Music Style Translation Using Synthetic Data”, *20th International Society for Music Information Retrieval Conference*, Delft, The Netherlands, 2019.

 The repository contains the following directories:
-- `ismir2019_cifka` – code for training and evaluating models
+- `code` – code for training and evaluating models
 - `experiments` – configuration files for the models from the paper
 - `data` – data preparation recipes